-- County board of elections must set up precinct scanners with privacy hoods, covers or other equipment, as recommended by the manufacturer, or take other physical measures that prevent other individuals in the polling place from observing how a voter has marked their ballot. - Precinct scanners must be set up with at least 10 feet of clearance on the sides and the front of the device.
+County boards of elections must set up precinct scanners with privacy hoods, covers or other equipment, as recommended by the manufacturer, or take other measures that physically prevent other individuals in the polling place from observing how a voter has marked their ballot.

+Precinct scanners must be set up with at least 10 feet of clearance on the sides and the front of the device.

-Precinct Scanner with Privacy Screen
+Precinct Scanner with Privacy